At Fault for a Sideswipe Accident

 Driver Distraction

 Drivers talking with other passengers, adjusting the radio, or using their cell phones are not paying attention to their surroundings.
-This behavior can cause them to drift into another lane or fail to check a blind spot when changing lanes, causing them to collide with another vehicle.
-In Michigan, for example, it is illegal to text while driving.
-A driver on their cell phone when the accident occurred could share greater liability for the accident.
+This behavior allows them to drift into another lane or fail to check a blind spot when changing lanes, causing them to collide with another vehicle.

 Failure to Maintain Lane Position